Drystan-Furor/BlockchainTristan/docs/glossary.md

 *blockchain*
 >A list of validated blocks, each linking to its predecessor all the way to the genesis block.
+___
-Byzantine Generals Problem
+_Byzantine Generals Problem_
-A reliable computer system must be able to cope with the failure of one or more of its components.
-A failed component may exhibit a type of behavior that is often overlooked—namely, sending conflicting information to different parts of xxiii the system.
+>A reliable computer system must be able to cope with the failure of one or more of its components.
+A failed component may exhibit a type of behavior that is often overlooked—namely, sending conflicting information to different parts of the system.
 The problem of coping with this type of failure is expressed abstractly as the Byzantine Generals Problem.
 ---
 *coinbase*